-Lone Wolf & Cub Omnibus Volume One is a manga written by Kazuo Koike and illustrated by Goseki Kojima.
-This omnibus release collects the first three volumes of the series into one volume that spans a little over 700 pages in length.
-Dark Horse Manga has the North American distribution rights for the series, and this omnibus edition was released in 2013.
-There isn’t a rating published anywhere on this volume; however, after reading it, I would recommend Lone Wolf & Cub to manga readers who are 16 or 17 years of age and older.
+Lone Wolf & Cub Omnibus Volume One is an omnibus release that collects the first three volumes of the series into one volume that spans a little over 700 pages in length.
+There isn’t a rating published anywhere on this volume.
+However, after reading it, I would recommend Lone Wolf & Cub to manga readers who are 16 or 17 years of age and older.

 Written by: Kazuo Koike